The

 By Dr. Qaisar J. Qayyum, Chief Editor, Noor Journal International

-Dr. Qaisar J. Qayyum
+Dr. Qaisar J. Qayyum, MD

 Chief Editor, Noor Journal of Complementary and Contemporary Medicine

-Clinical Assistant Professor, Oklahoma, USA
+Clinical Assistant Professor, Oklahoma, USA.